Saudi-led intervention in the Yemeni civil war: March 2015

-The Houthis claimed to have shot down a Sudanese Air Force plane over northern Sanaʽa and captured its pilot on 28 March.
+The Houthis claimed to have shot down a Sudanese Air Force plane over northern Sanaa and captured its pilot on 28 March.
 The Sudanese government denied that any of its four warplanes had come under fire or been shot down.
-On the previous day, the Houthis claimed to have shot down a "hostile" Saudi drone in Sanaʽa.
+On the previous day, the Houthis claimed to have shot down a "hostile" Saudi drone in Sanaa.

-Airstrikes hit an arms depot, military airbase and special forces headquarters in Sanaʽa early on 29 March.
-A weapons depot outside Sanaʽa was destroyed, causing damage to an airport and planes on the ground.
-Sa'dah and Al Hudaydah were targeted as well.
+Airstrikes hit an arms depot, military airbase and special forces headquarters in Sanaa early on 29 March.
+A weapons depot outside Sanaa was destroyed, causing damage to an airport and planes on the ground.
+Saada and Hodeidah were targeted as well.
 Brigadier General Ahmed Asiri, the coalition's spokesman, said Saudi artillery and Apache attack helicopters were mobilised to "deter" Houthi fighters massing on the border with Saudi Arabia.

-On 30 March, at least 40 people including children were killed and 200 were injured by an airstrike that hit Al-Mazraq refugee camp near a military installation in northern district of Haradh, international organizations said.
-Airstrikes also hit areas near the presidential palace in Sanaʽa, as well as Aden International Airport.
+On 30 March, at least 40 people including children were killed and 200 were injured by an airstrike that hit the Al-Mazraq refugee camp near a military installation in northern district of Haradh, international organizations said.
+Airstrikes also hit areas near the presidential palace in Sanaa, as well as Aden International Airport.

 Food storage of Yemen Economic Corporation in Hodeidah was destroyed by three coalition strikes on 31 March.
 Airstrikes were not limited to the Yemeni mainland.
 Missiles struck homes on the island of Perim, according to residents who fled by boat to Djibouti.